Medium endurance cutter: Ships in class

 USCGC Valiant (WMEC-621) was removed from active service and placed in commission, special status on 17 June 2025.

 USCGC Courageous (WMEC 622) was decommissioned on 19 September 2001.
 She was transferred to the government of Sri Lanka on 24 June 2004 as (P-621).

-USCGC Steadfast (WMEC-623) was decommissioned on 1 February 2024.
+USCGC Steadfast (WMEC-623) was decommissioned on 1 February 2024 and transferred to the Malaysian Maritime Enforcement Agency.

 USCGC Dauntless (WMEC-624) was removed from active service and placed in commission, special status on 21 June 2024.
 As of that date she had served 56 years.
 She and Steadfast are the only two Coast Guard cutters to have seized one million pounds of marijuana.

 USCGC Dependable (WMEC-626) was removed from active service and placed in commission, special status on 9 April 2024.
 Her crew were transferred to other Coast Guard units to help meet the service-wide shortage of enlisted personnel.

 USCGC Durable (WMEC-628) was decommissioned on 20 September 2001.
 In 2003 she was transferred to the Coast Guard of the Colombian Navy as ARC Valle del Cauca (PO-44).

 USCGC Decisive (WMEC-629) was decommissioned on 2 March 2023.